-Using our topic of 'Ourselves' we will explore our senses, our bodies, growth and what we need to be healthy.
-We will look at past and present events in our lives and those of our families.
-We will look at our immediate school environment and our local area.
+Using our topic of 'We are Britain/People who help us' we will look at past and present events in our lives and those of our families.
+We will learn about the different people in our environment that help us.
+We will explore our senses, our bodies, growth and what we need to be healthy.
+We will learn about minibeasts and see which ones have made their home in our school grounds.
 Seasons - we will collect and observe autumnal objects, talk about the weather and the change from summer to autumn.
 We will use simple ICT devices such as i-pads and programmable toys.
-We will discuss celebrations such as birthdays and Christmas and build an awareness of the passing of time.
+We will discuss celebrations such as birthdays, Christmas and Harvest and build an awareness of the passing of time.
 We will make a class timeline of significant events in our school year.

 How to help: Share and discuss family photos.
 Talk about the food you eat and prepare.
 Discuss the animals, plants and objects you see when out and about or in the garden.
+Describe the weather and the clothing we need when it is warm and sunny or cold and raining.
 Talk about places you visit regularly, naming places and buildings in your local area.
 Ask questions - encourage your child to develop their curiosity about the world!